dafydd2277/dhcpd/README.md

 ## Notes

-- If you want to try merging this work with the LDAP configuration at `networkboot\docker-dhcpd`, be my guest.
+- If you want to try merging this work with the LDAP configuration at `networkboot/docker-dhcpd`, be my guest.
 I don't have the resources to try it.
-If you get it work, I'll happily take a pull request incorporating whatever modifications or merges you needed to do to combine the feature sets.
+If you get it work, I'll happily take a PR incorporating whatever modifications or merges you needed to do to combine the feature sets.

 - The entrypoint script from `networkboot/docker-dhcpd` has been heavily modified to suit the three changes built in to this fork.